jlab-hep/localdb-docs/docs/database_demonstration_scanconsole.md

 # Scan and tuning

 ### Create ssh tunnel
-To connect mongoDB of DB machine from your local machine, Do the bellow comand on your command prompt.<br>
+In order to connect to the mongoDB in the DB machine from your local machine, Run the following comand on your shell.<br>
 **Change the server name according to the given name** (e.g.:root@localdbserver1)<br> Password is the DB server account's password.(Default is "password".)